-If you’ve read this blog before or follow me on social media you’ll know I’m a huge fan of Scandinavian, having fallen in love with Stockholm the previous year.
+If you’ve read this blog before or follow me on social media you’ll know I’m a huge fan of Scandinavia, having fallen in love with Stockholm last year.
 Continuing on with my Scandinavian love affair, this year my travels took me to Copenhagen.
 The city just happens to be one of the most relaxed, cool and vegan friendly cities I’ve visited in 2019.

-I visited Copenhagen in early Spring (April) and, considering how much further north it is, the weather was beautiful.
-I took coats and big jumpers, but most days found myself not needing a coat and with my jumper stored in the basket of my bike.
+I visited Copenhagen in early Spring and, considering how much further north it is from the UK, the weather was beautiful.
+I took coats and big jumpers, but most days found myself not needing either, stowing my jumper in the basket of my bike.
 The average weather is around 11 degrees which, if you’re reading this post in Oz, will think ‘that’s bloody cold!’
 Maybe it’s because I’m used to the chillier weather (being Northern and all...) but I found it pleasant, sunglasses on drinking cappuccino outside kind of weather.
 We even did cocktails outside one evening, the danish kindly provide blankets for outside seating.

 Speaking of cappuccino’s and cocktails, lets chat about the vegan spots I found to dine at (with a little help from my good friend HappyCow)

 SimpleRaw: Quite possibly one of the best vegan restaurants I’ve eaten in.
 We started with the Rice paper (asparagus, marinated tofu and greens.
 Served with ginger and chilli dressing) and went on to Tempeh in red wine marinade with pea puree, red wine sauce, miso glazed mini carrots and peas.
 The place has a really chilled vibe, great wine and great service.